Kenya has made strides from centralization to devolution. This article explores the journey from centralization to decentralization in Kenya.

 Apart from political and social control, the state also restated the discriminatory policies of colonial government by favouring certain sectors of the economy while undermining others through policy and legislation.
 In keeping with the dominant economic model of the time, of the developmental state, the state situated itself as the main agent of development.

 This model advocated for comprehensive centralized planning.
 The policy was expressed in the national economic blueprint – Sessional Paper No.10 of 1965.
-It advocated for the focusing of development and investment on the high potential areas on the understanding that the economy would experience rapid growth due to the higher returns on investment in those areas.
+It advocated focusing development and investment on the high potential areas on the understanding that the economy would experience rapid growth due to the higher returns on investment in those areas.

 The zoning was primarily based on the needs of the settler economy that were anchored on the British needs at the time.
-Thus, though well meaning, the policy on centralized planning reinforced the marginalization of the areas that had suffered neglect during the colonial period.
+Thus, though well-meaning, the policy on centralized planning reinforced the marginalization of the areas that had suffered neglect during the colonial period.

 There was no express recognition of the need to correct the imbalances created by the discriminatory practices of the colonial government.
 Although the economy recorded impressive growth of about 7 per cent in the first decade of independence, the benefits of the growth were not equitably distributed.
 It was biased in favour of ‘high potential’ areas.